maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/01-joins-overview.md

   c.fullname AS candidate_name,
   e.id AS employee_id,
   e.fullname AS employee_name
-FROM hr.candidates c RIGHT JOIN hr.employees e
-  ON e.fullname = c.fullname
+FROM hr.candidates AS c RIGHT JOIN hr.employees AS e ON e.fullname = c.fullname
-WHERE c.id IS NULL
+WHERE c.id IS NULL;
 ```

 ### Exclusive Right Join Example Venn Diagram